Dumisani Masilela: Death

 On 2 August 2017, Masilela was shot in the stomach during a hijacking in Tembisa, where reports suggest he was sitting inside a Golf 7 with a friend, Bongani Nkosi.
 After being shot once, he managed to drive himself to the hospital where the two switched places shortly after the shooting and Nkosi drove Masilela to hospital.
 Then he underwent immediate surgery, but died as a result of severe injuries on the following day.
 According to police investigations, the murder suspects had hijacked another vehicle on that day and had attempted to hijack Masilela when he was shot.
 The memorial service was held on 9 August 2017.
 The funeral service was held on 12 August 2017.

 In August, five men were found guilty of murder and were arrested.
 These five men were: Bongani John Masombuka, Sfundo Harrison Nkosi, Khumbuzo Solomon Mukhaba, Brian Makhubedu, and Mashudu Malema, while the fifth suspect died in a robbery.
-They were produced to the Gauteng High Court in Pretoria, where Makhuba was found to have pulled the trigger on Masileia.
+They were produced to the Gauteng High Court in Pretoria, where Makhuba was found to have pulled the trigger on Masilela.
 On 19 August 2017, Gauteng police arrested the sixth and final suspect of the murder.
 The suspect person appeared in the Benoni Magistrate Court and then joined with other suspects set for trial in the Pretoria High Court from October 8 to 19.
 Finally they were sentenced to life imprisonment by the North Gauteng High Court in Pretoria after a lengthy trial in 2019.